Murder of Hans Pozo: The prime suspect

-Martínez constantly gave Pozo money in the face of his threats.
-He believed that Hans was his son, because in 1984, he had a brief relationship with a blonde woman.
-However, after his death, a DNA paternity test was performed and ruled out any relation between the two men.

 On May 3, 2006, the OS9 group collected biological samples from Martínez's ice cream parlor.
 There, using luminol, a blood stain that had been washed off was detected.
-The stain corresponded to Pozo, and by its shape, it was deduced that the corpse had been in that place after being shot.
-Later, Martínez's brothers, after questioned by prosecutor Sabaj, assured the press that they themselves were wounded once and that the blood was theirs.
+The stain corresponded to Pozo, and by its shape, it was deduced that the corpse had lain there after having been shot.
+Later, Martínez's brothers, when questioned by prosecutor Sabaj, assured the press that they had been wounded at one point and that the blood was theirs.
 They also denounced the Carabineros, claiming that they tried to implicate them in Pozo's death, which they flatly denied.
 More blood samples were found in Martínez's van, specifically in the passenger seat and the back seat, which also belonged to Pozo.

 Funeral

 On Friday, April 14, 2006, the Legal Medical Service delivered Hans Pozo's remains to his adoptive family, who organized a wake for him at the "La Casona", in La Pintana.
-The next day, some three hundred people accompanied him at his funeral, which ended at the Jardin Sacramental cemetery in San Bernardo.
+The next day, some three hundred people attended his funeral, which ended at the Jardin Sacramental cemetery in San Bernardo.

 On May 5, 2006, Pozo's ex-partner and mother of his daughter filed a complaint in the Puente Alto Court against those who were responsible for leaking his case file, including twelve images of Pozo's dismembered body, which were circulated on the internet via chain emails.

 Outcome

 In 2007, the South Prosecutor's Office concluded that Jorge Martínez Arévalo was guilty of the murder and subsequent dismemberment of Hans Pozo.

 For his part, Martínez's family insisted that the man did not commit suicide, but was shot by the Carabineros.
 However, the Second Santiago Military court later established that his death was due to a self-inflicted gunshot wound.

-In March of that year, Pozo's ex-partner, Linda Baeza, filed a complaint against Miguel Martínez Arévalo, Jorge's brother, on the grounds that he was also involved in the crime.
+In March of that year, Pozo's ex-partner, Linda Baeza, filed a complaint against Miguel Martínez Arévalo, Martínez's brother, on the grounds that he was also involved in the crime.

 On April 18, 2013, the prosecutor in charge of the case, Pablo Sabaj, requested the dismissal of the case, which was granted by the Puente Alto Guarantee Court.
-This decision was made because during the seven years of investigation, it was never verified that Jorge had acted with the help of a third party.
+This decision was made because during the seven years of investigation, it was never verified that Martínez had acted with the help of a third party.

 In April 2016, Jorge Martínez's widow filed an appeal for protection in the San Miguel Court of Appeals to order the cessation of reports and audiovisual publications, both for her and her daughter, and for all the information relating to the Hans Pozo case.
 This legal action, which is protected by the right to be forgotten, was specifically aimed at free-to-air television channels.